 Each trust will issue one or more classes (which may include sub-classes) of notes pursuant to an indenture between the trust and an indenture trustee.
 We have filed a form of the indenture to be used as an exhibit to the registration statement of which this prospectus is a part.
-In addition to the notes offered by this prospectus, each trust may issue additional notes of such offered class or classes or sub-class or subclasses and/or one or more additional class or classes or sub-class or sub-classes of notes that may be sold in transactions exempt from registration under the Securities Act or retained by or acquired by us or our affiliates.
-Those additional notes or class or classes or sub-class or sub-classes of notes may be issued under the related indenture or under a separate agreement.
+In addition to the notes offered by this prospectus, each trust may issue additional notes of such offered class or classes or sub-class or sub-classes and/or one or more additional class or classes or sub-classes of notes that may be sold in transactions exempt from registration under the Securities Act or retained by or acquired by us or our affiliates.
+Those additional notes or classes or sub-classes of notes may be issued under the related indenture or under a separate agreement.
 We summarize the material terms of the notes and indentures below.
 This summary does not include all of the terms of the notes and the indentures and is qualified by reference to the actual notes and indentures.